Perl/governance/q1-mandate-and-powers/proposal-by-xdg.md

 - We want a system that is functional.
-That means the governing groups may decide to undertake large changes, or they may decide to act conservatively, but they will act with intent and clear communication, rather than by deadlocking or warnocking on decisions.
+That means the governing groups may decide to undertake large changes, or they may decide to act conservatively, but they will act with intent and clear communication rather than fail to reach decisions when needed.

 - We want a system that is trusted.
 That means that a reasonable contributor to Perl might disagree with decisions made by the governing